 Modern evangelism almost never recognizes verse 11 and verse 13 of the passage, and therefore uses verse 12 persistently and wrongly.
 By not recognizing verse 11, it fails to understand “receive” correctly, leading to all kinds of problems.
 Because modern evangelism fails to think of verse 13, we see less than adequate dependence on God and acknowledgment of God as the author of salvation.
 That may explain, in part, why so much pride can be found in evangelism.

 The idea that receiving means “inviting Christ into the heart” causes huge problems for us.
 It is an easy concept to convey, granted.
 I used to say that I would never talk to people about believing in Christ, which has difficulties in explanation because of varied levels of meaning, but would only use the idea of “inviting Christ in.”
 Even a child can get that.
 But, when the Scriptures as a whole do not support this idea, am I free to make my wrong concept the centerpiece of the response to the gospel?
 Other than Revelation 3:20, also misunderstood, no place in the Bible appears to promote this idea of “inviting Christ into the heart.”
-Over 500 times the idea of belief in Christ is expressed, but no mention is made of “inviting Christ in.”
+Over 500 times the idea of belief in Christ is expressed in the New Testament, but no mention is made of “inviting Christ in.”
 Ninety-eight times “belief” and its various forms are used in the evangelistic book of John.
-We grant that many times the idea of faith is spoken of in the light of the Christian’s walk, but many other times faith is discussed in terms of the initial entrance into God’s family.
+We grant that many times the idea of faith is spoken of in the light of the Christian’s walk, but many other times faith is discussed in terms of the entrance into God’s family.

 When we use the concept of “inviting Christ into the heart” we are robbing faith of its richness.
 Salvation is reduced to an act more than a life.
 There is no formulaic prayer (“I now invite you into my heart”) that automatically saves.
 A man can only be saved through faith.
 Though we talk about something called “the sinner’s prayer,” it is not found in the Bible.
 You will have to go to the booklets that promote the idea of “inviting Christ in” to find such a prayer.
 Think of how much evangelism you have been exposed to rests on the idea that such a prayer be prayed before a person could be saved.